JoseScap/Interviews/Azure/README.md

 The domain centers around `Product`, which includes `Id`, `Category` (used as the Cosmos partition key), `Name`, `Price`, and `Description`.
 DTOs live under `Core/Domain/Requests` and `Core/Domain/Responses`, while `ProductExtensions` covers mapping logic and update merging.

+Catalog assets are modeled via `CatalogImage`, which stores the generated blob name, the public blob URI, and the product category partition key.
+The associated DTOs (`CatalogImageRequests`, `CatalogImageResponses`) and mapping helpers (`CatalogImageExtensions`) keep file metadata inside the core layer so that controllers only orchestrate the HTTP surface.

 ## Application Layer

 The application layer follows the ports-and-adapters style:

 - Driving ports (`Core/Application/Ports/Driving`): use case contracts consumed by the API controllers (products and catalog/storage).
 - Driven ports (`Core/Application/Ports/Driven`): abstractions for adapters (Cosmos DB repositories, storage services, etc.) implemented in the infrastructure layer.
 - Use case implementations (`Core/Application/UseCases/*UseCases.cs`) coordinate validation, mapping, repository calls, blob uploads, and partition-key-aware updates/deletes.
+File handling now lives entirely inside `CreateCatalogImageUseCase`, which validates uploaded `IFormFile`s (non-empty payloads, inferred content type) and streams them to the storage adapter before persisting metadata.

 ## Infrastructure Layer

 - `Infrastructure/Persistence/Db/DbContext.cs` encapsulates the Cosmos DB client, initializes the database plus the `Product` container (partitioned by `/Category`), and exposes the `CosmosClient`, `Database`, and `Container`.
-- `Infrastructure/Persistence/Repository/ProductRepository.cs` implements `IProductRepository` with Cosmos DB SDK queries for CRUD, including helper operations to list by id and handle partition-aware deletes.
+- `Infrastructure/Persistence/Repository` hosts the Cosmos-backed repositories (e.g., products, catalog images), each implementing its respective port and handling partition-aware CRUD via the container clients surfaced by `DbContext`.
 - `Infrastructure/Configuration/ConfigurationContext.cs` centralizes strongly typed access to the `Azure` section in configuration (Key Vault URI, Storage account URI, container names, and max sizes).
 - `Infrastructure/Security/KeyVaultContext.cs` instantiates a `SecretClient` using `DefaultAzureCredential` to retrieve secrets (e.g., the Cosmos connection string) at runtime.
 - `Infrastructure/Storage/StorageContext.cs` materializes Azure Blob Storage containers (Catalog and Invoices) using the configuration above, enforces max size metadata, and exposes typed clients to the rest of the app.
-- `Infrastructure/Storage/StorageService.cs` provides the concrete `IStorageService` implementation that uploads streams into blob containers.
+- `Infrastructure/Storage/CatalogImageStorageService.cs` implements `ICatalogImageStorageService`, checking max payload size, normalizing HTTP headers, and uploading/deleting blobs through the strongly typed container clients.

 ## API Layer